learn-co-curriculum/flask-sqlalchemy-object-deserialization-technical-lesson/README.md

 ### Task 1: Define the Problem

+When applications receive data from outside sources (like APIs, forms, or integrations), the data:
+* Is often formatted as a JSON string or a Python dictionary.
+* May be missing required fields or have wrong data types.
+* Cannot be used directly to instantiate Python objects safely.

+Problem:

+Without a proper system, it’s difficult to trust or use external data because it may not match what your application expects.

+Solution:

+Use Marshmallow schemas to:
+* Validate incoming data against expected types and structures.
+* Deserialize dictionaries or JSON strings into Python dictionaries or Python objects.
+* Safely integrate external data into your application’s flow.

 ### Task 2: Determine the Design

+We’ll approach deserialization methodically:

+1. Schema Setup:
+    * Define a Schema subclass describing the expected fields and their types.
+2. Data Input:
+    * Accept incoming data as either a dictionary or a JSON string.
+3. Deserialization Methods:
+    * Use:
+        * `load()` for dictionary inputs
+        * `loads()` for JSON string inputs
+4. Result Handling:
+    * Receive a dictionary by default.
+    * Alternatively, configure the schema with @post_load to return a model instance.
+5. Handling Collections:
+    * Use `many=True` if deserializing a list of objects.
+6. Advanced Field Control:
+    * Apply load_only and dump_only for fields that should only appear during deserialization or serialization, respectively.
+    * Add computed fields using fields.Function and fields.Method if needed.
+7. Validation and Error Handling:
+    * Marshmallow automatically checks that types match.
+    * (Error handling will be discussed more deeply in validation-focused lessons.)

 ### Task 3: Develop, Test, and Refine the Code